barbaraperic/barbaraperic/README.md

  I'm a design engineer, and full-time adventure seeker

-🔭 Working with React, Typescript, Tailwind, Node.js and Next.js 13
+🔭 Working with React, Typescript, and Next.js 13

 🌱 Currently exploring webGL and Three.js